-Advance Neurological procedures:
+What is Advance Neurological Procedure?

 Gamma Knife surgery: Patients with certain types of brain tumors and disorders no longer need to "go under the knife" or endure physically draining radiation therapy to find relief.
 With Gamma Knife technology, doctors are able to deliver over 200 beams of radiation with scalpel-like precision directly to tumors and lesions.
 Although many people have never heard of Gamma Knife, the procedure has been around for a long time.
 The Food and Drug Administration approved it nearly 30 years ago, and University of Maryland doctors have been administering Gamma Knife treatments for over a decade.
 Unlike traditional surgery, Gamma Knife procedures don't actually involve the use of a "knife" or scalpel.
 In fact, no incisions are made at all.
 The skull never has to be opened up.

-Neurosurgery in India:
+How is Neurosurgery in India?

 The Indian Neurosurgeons and the Neurological team are of highest quality and deliver state-of-art medical and surgical care in these highly specialized fields of neurosurgery.
-They are known to cater personalized care and attention with value added services besides results of world class standard at a very low cost affordable to all sections of society.
+They are known to cater personalized care and attention with value added services besides results of world class standard at a very low cost neurosurgery which is affordable to all sections of society.

-The various Neurological procedures in India are available at various hospitals in the following cities:
+Many Neurological procedures in India are available at various hospitals in the following cities:

-Cost of Neurosurgery in India:
+What is Cost of Neurosurgery in India?

-A huge cost difference is evident in India when it comes to Neurosurgery in India.
+A huge cost difference is evident in India when it comes to Neurosurgery.
 India is cheaper along with zero patient wait lists.
 Interestingly, the quality delivered at such a low cost doesn't compromise the quality of treatment, as the foreign patients are accustomed to get in their respective country.
-This is due to the outburst of the private sector which is comprised of hospitals and clinics with the latest technology and best practitioners.
+This is due to the outburst of the private sector which is comprised of top neurosurgery hospitals and clinics in India with the latest technology and best practitioners.